-Christmas in Africa is usually festive, loud, and colorful.
+Christmas in Africa is usually festive, loud, and colourful.
 It is a very intense period, especially when the mood is activated.

 It’s also essential to note that Christmas in Africa differs from country to country as traditions performed in every country in Africa vary with little or no similarities.